testcontainers/.github/profile/README.md

 ## Testcontainers Desktop

-The [Testcontainers Desktop](https://testcontainers.com/desktop/) is a free companion app for open source Testcontainers libraries that makes local development and testing with real dependencies simple.
+[Testcontainers Desktop](https://testcontainers.com/desktop/) is a free companion app for the open source Testcontainers libraries that enriches the Testcontainers user-experience makes local development and testing with real dependencies even simpler.
 Read more about Testcontainers Desktop in the
 [Simple local development with Testcontainers Desktop](https://testcontainers.com/guides/simple-local-development-with-testcontainers-desktop/) guide.